I'm a New York licensed acupuncturist.

 Immensely grateful and curious about this ancient healing art called acupuncture, I went on to complete the Master of Science in Acupuncture program at Pacific College of Oriental Medicine NY while working full time in corporate America.
 The curriculum consisted of 2,500 hours of training in Traditional Chinese Medicine with heavy emphasis on biosciences such as biology, chemistry, pharmacology, ortho-neuro evaluation, anatomy, pathophysiology, gynecology, dermatology, and psychology.
 I continue my training in the doctoral program for acupuncture.

-Have you acknowledged and appreciate your body's innate healing ability?
+Have you acknowledged and appreciated your body's innate healing capacity?

 What would a body that fully embraces life feel like?

 What can you do today to nourish your body?